|

 Blame poor time-management for that, at least partly.

 This is a common problem for many executives and managers, exacerbated by an increasing workload.
 At crunch time, it makes us jittery about achieving targets on time, which in turn can hurt the quality of our work.
+Becoming more organized in your working style can help make for a smoother sail at work.

 Plan Ahead: This is an obvious starting point, but the key is to do it consistently, and to keep revising plans as things change.
 Set both long-term plans as well as a daily list of tasks.
 Put things on your calendar 'rather than let issues lead the calendar,' says Ongmu Gombu, director human resources at healthcare firm Baxter (India) Pvt.
 This calendar should list tasks by priority, with the 'most urgent task' ranking at number one, says Mr. Gombu.
 Planning ahead will help you preempt a task that comes seasonally.
 For example, executives in the finance department of a company can prepare for routine tasks that come up at the end of the financial year.
 'Tick the tasks which you have already completed so you know what remains to be done,' says Meghana Kulkarni, assistant manager of human resources at DesignTech Systems Ltd., an information technology solutions firm.